felipetofoli/ocr-pytesseract/README.md

 Below, some information to run the script.

----

-##To run, execute:
+## To run, execute:
 ```
 $ python reader.py ["file-name-argument"]
 ```
----

-##Examples, with the image files of this repository:
+## Examples, with the image files of this repository:
 ```
 $ python reader.py "images\phrase.jpg"
 ```